CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 5. File names

-To include CABLE code identifiably across applications, please name the file with a `_cbl` suffix in your filename.
+All files in CABLE source code should use the prefix `cbl_` in their name.
-For example: `egName_cbl.F90`.
+For example: `cbl_egName.F90`.

-Please maintain consistent naming between files, subroutines and modules.

 ### 6. MODULE names

 Everything should be contained within modules.
-Modules should be named of the form `*_mod_cbl`.
-Following from the above example, the file `egName_cbl.F90` should contain the module declaration `MODULE egName_mod_cbl`
+Modules should be named using the filename followed by a `_mod` suffix.
+For example, the file `cbl_egName.F90` should contain the module declaration `MODULE cbl_egName_mod`

 ### 7. SUBROUTINE names